barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 deeper underlying problem for other types of RAII guards.
 We could, of course, argue that using `Mutex<()>` is an indication of bad design, but that would be unfair to C++, because then we could always say producing bugs is bad design.
-If `Mutex<()>` exists, people will eventually use it and the `let _ = ...` confusion goes beyond just mutexes.
+If `Mutex<()>` exists, people will eventually use it.
+Furthermore, the problem with `let _ = ...` goes beyond just mutexes.
 # Summary
 We looked at six common errors in C++ in the facebook codebase and we saw that Rust enables us to catch most of the bugs at compile time and also emphasizes memory safety and simplicity in its API design.
 But we also discovered a thread safety bug caused by a syntax quirk in C++ that exists in Rust as well, albeit through a completely different syntax quirk.
+We also learned that thread safety is a very underspecified aspect of the Rust language despite some amazing compile time guarantees.

-I don't want to pass judgement on Rust vs C++ as languages in general, but it is nice to see that a language which is often taunted as a safe successor to C++ does indeed address many common bugs in C++.
-And yet we saw that Rust is not entirely without its flaws.
+I don't want to pass judgement on Rust vs C++ as languages in general, but it is nice to see that a language which is often taunted as a safe successor to C++ does indeed help to prevent many of the bugs common in C++.
+And yet we saw that Rust is not without its flaws.

 # Endnotes